friedue/Notes/microarrays.md

 * number of genes called present on each array vs. the average background.
 These will vary according to the samples being processed, and Affy's QC suggests simply that they should be similar.
 If any chips have significantly different values this is flagged in red, otherwise the numbers are displayed in blue.
 By default, 'significant' means that %-present are within 10% of each other; background intensity, 20 units.
 These last numbers are somewhat arbitrary and may need some tweaking to find values that suit the samples you're dealing with, and the overall nature of your setup.

-Finally, if BioB is not present on a chip, this will be flagged by printing 'BioB' in red.
+* BioB = spike-in; if not present on a chip, this will be flagged by printing 'BioB' in red; this is a control for the hybridization step

-In short, everything in the figure should be blue - red highlights a problem!

 ### Source of variation